TimMouskhelichvili/TimMouskhelichvili/README.md

 # Tim Mouskhelichvili (Freelance developer & Consultant)

-Do you have an amazing idea for a Web or Mobile application, but lack the time or knowledge to actually create it?
+Do you have an amazing idea for a Web Application, but lack the time or knowledge to actually create it?

 Developing an application is very hard, and leaving it in bad hands can be disastrous.